Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 - Tamper with a container that is designed to hold anhydrous ammonia without the consent of the container’s owner.

-This anhydrous ammonia offense in Lubbock is a third degree felony, punishable by a prison sentence of not less than two years or more than 10 years.
+This anhydrous ammonia offense in Lubbock is a third-degree felony.
+Punishable by a prison sentence of not less than two years or more than 10 years.

 Anhydrous Ammonia with Intent to Manufacture Methamphetamine

 A first offense of theft of anhydrous ammonia for use in manufacturing methamphetamine is punishable by a maximum sentence of 10 years.
 A person convicted of the crime who has a prior conviction for any drug crime faces a maximum sentence of 20 years.
-Additional fines and costs can be imposed as well as a term of supervised release.
+Therefore, additional fines and costs can be imposed as well as a term of supervised release.

 How a Lubbock Drug Lawyer Can Help

 In conclusion, if you have been arrested for theft of anhydrous ammonia, you should be represented by a criminal defense attorney who has substantial experience handling federal prosecutions.
 As well as asking questions about your case or make an appointment by calling Texas Criminal Defense Group or by submitting our online contact form.
 We are ready to help.